Rachel rappels in Dragonfly Canyon.

 The trailhead is located inside Arches National Park and is accessible to all vehicles in all conditions.

 Justin at first rappel.
-Rachel downclimbs while Fay watches.
+Shauna downclimbs into the second pothole.

 Cryptobiotic Soil: